-Join us for the Mining Forum at the 2018 Automation Fair® event.
-You will hear real-world examples of how other companies have increased their productivity and improved efficiencies by implementing the latest automation technologies and applications for the mining industry.
+The Mining Forum at the 2018 Automation Fair® event presented real-world examples of how other companies have increased their productivity and improved efficiencies by implementing the latest automation technologies and applications for the mining industry.

 The mining industry is continually challenged to be profitable regardless of the volatility in commodities prices.
 You look for ways to run a safe operation and comply with regulations while maintaining or increasing production rates.
 It is a tough situation, but the adoption of technology can help.
 Learn how mining customers are adopting and using digital solutions to reduce unscheduled downtime, increase throughput and minimize process variability.

-The Mining Forum will feature the following presentations from experts from these leading companies.
+The Mining Forum featured the following presentations from experts from these leading companies.

 "The Future of Mining is Connected"